Table of contents

 - How to introduce and maintain Inbox Zero in Gmail?

-Google Workspace vs Microsoft 365 – which one is cheaper?
+Google Workspace apps vs Microsoft 365 suite – which one is cheaper?

 There is a chance that you and your employees have already used Google and Microsoft applications, as these services offer free variants for individual users who set up a Gmail or Microsoft account.

-Private variants offer the same applications and functions but do not provide several critical business solutions:
+Private variants offer the same applications and functions but do not provide several critical business and enterprise plans and solutions: